Cosmic inflation: Motivations

 Inflation resolves several problems in Big Bang cosmology that were discovered in the 1970s.
 The Big Bang model successfully explained the cosmic microwave background and synthesis of primordial elements.
 However these successes relied on assuming initial conditions that were difficult to justify.
-For example, the model has no mechanism to create density fluctuation which could explain the formation of galaxies.
+For example, the model has no mechanism to create density fluctuations which could explain the formation of galaxies.
 When particle physicists took up the problem of the very early universe they immediately found additional problems.
 Inflation was first proposed by particle physicist Alan Guth in 1979 while investigating the problem of why no magnetic monopoles are seen today; he found that a positive-energy false vacuum would, according to general relativity, generate an exponential expansion of space.
 The expansion also resolves other long-standing problems including the flatness problem and the horizon problem as discussed below.

 Structure formation

 The Big Bang theory postulates an initial very hot uniform plasma that expands according to the equations of general relativity and ultimately produces all of the stars and galaxies.
 The production of stars assumes that gravity causes mass to clump, but this requires density contrast: a completely uniform mass density has no force to drive clumping.
 Statistical variations in density would provide the force, but expansion of the universe works faster, pulling the mass apart before it can concentrate into a star.
 Without an additional source of variation, Big Bang models could not produce stars.